 2007 | Seacontainers retained ownership of the business until July 2007 when it was purchased by a group of private investors, including some senior managers of the company.

-Today, the strength of Cooltainer is that we are able to offer our customers a variety of different sailing opportunities and a reliable supply of equipment.
-By maintaining a dedicated branch network throughout New Zealand and Brisbane, Sydney, Melbourne we are able to provide a diverse customer base with a high standard of specialised customer service.
-Being able to offer a coolstore to coolstore, or door to door service Cooltainer provides a crucial link in the perishable supply chain of the South Pacific region.
+Today, the strength of KNCooltainer is that we are able to offer our customers a variety of different sailing opportunities and a reliable supply of equipment.
+By maintaining a dedicated branch network throughout New Zealand and Australia, we are able to provide a diverse customer base with a high standard of specialised customer service.
+Being able to offer a coolstore to coolstore, or door to door service, KNCooltainer provides a crucial link in the perishable supply chain of the South Pacific region.